 Unit 3 (300 words) is a semi-specialised translation on Government and Public Service Translation Skills.

 You can sit both units or just one of them.
 To get the qualification, you must pass both units within three years.
 You have to specify which of the semi-specialist units you’re going to sit when you sign up for the exam.

 Does the CIOL offer a preparatory course for the CertTrans?

-The CertTrans translator certification is an online exam, not a course.
+The CertTrans exam is an online exam to obtain translator certification.
+It isn’t a course.
 The CIOL runs the exam but it doesn’t offer CertTrans preparatory courses.
 We recommend preparing for the exam by taking an online translation course with us.

 Our Conversion Course will equip you with the entry-level translation skills you need to work as a translator and present yourself as a candidate for this exam.
 It’ll also give you a taste of translation theory and hopefully awaken your interest in translation studies, so you’ll want to progress to our Advanced Course and the DipTrans exam.